 Sperm maturation is a complex process which is completed at different stages and concerns structural and biochemical alterations inside the male gamete.
 It is well established that sperm maturation is an indicator for fertilisation capacity and embryonic development.
 The presence of hyaluronic acid (HA) receptors on the spermatozoon’s surface and the nuclear chromatin structure are two different parameters that can be used as indicators for sperm maturity and are chosen to be investigated on our new sperm test before initiating your fertility treatment.

-A research procedure evaluating mitochondrial activity.
-Mitochondrial potential indicates sperm functionality as correlated with sperm motility and capacity of fertilization.
+This involves a novel research procedure of evaluating mitochondrial activity.
+Mitochondrial efficiency indicates sperm functionality as correlated with sperm motility and capacity of fertilisation.

 Fluorescence microscopy can be used to optimise visualisation of nuclear DNA in spermatozoa.
 This may be required as spermatozoa’s chromatin is normally highly coiled, and hence sometimes difficult to visualise with traditional microscopy.

 A test that investigates the abnormal presence of antibodies in the seminal plasma.
 These antibodies bind to antigens on the spermatozoa’s surface.
 A high number of sperm antibodies in the plasma make it difficult for the sperm to fertilise the oocyte and therefore considered an immunological infertility factor.